 CBD is all over the media right now, and it might seem like there isn’t a product that it doesn’t touch.
 Cannabidiol (CBD) is the second most prevalent active ingredient in marijuana.
-CBD is derived directly from the help plant, but it doesn’t contain the phytochemicals responsible for making a person feel “high.”
+CBD is derived directly from the hemp plant, but it doesn’t contain the phytochemicals responsible for making a person feel “high.”
 The World Health Organization notes that CBD hasn’t shown any potential for abuse or dependence, which is great news for advocates and CBD enthusiasts1.
 Research is still scant, which leaves both advocates and the scientific community wondering how CBD affects the body.

 THC is the psychoactive compound that makes a person feel differently than before they consumed it.
 Both CBD and THC have the same molecular structure.
 The atoms are arranged differently, so they affect the body in different ways.